shellspec/shellspec/README.md

 # ShellSpec

-Full featured BDD unit testing framework for shell scripts.
+Featureful BDD unit testing framework for shell scripts.

 **Let’s test your shell script!** (Try the **[Online Demo](https://shellspec.info/demo)** on the browser).